turingstackHR/turingstackHR/README.md

 - 👋 Hi, I’m @turingstackHR,
-- 👀 Generally I review tasks as a part of hiring process
+- 👀 Generally I review tasks as a part of hiring process and do maintain repository.

 <!---